dakotamm/research_blog/_posts/2024-02-07-more-decadal-new-annual.md

 <p style="text-align:center;"><img src="https://github.com/dakotamm/dakotamm.github.io/assets/55995675/02698fa5-c870-4be0-a184-0f995854122e" width="800"/><br>Fig 10.
 Near Alki decadal/seasonal average casts (CIs for 1950s and 2010s).</p><br>

-*Perhaps bottle sampling at the sill is only at shallow depths in recent years?
-Perhaps I should incorporate CTD data too.*
+Perhaps bottle sampling at the sill is only conducted at shallow depths in recent years?
+Perhaps I should incorporate CTD data too to get more comparable data at depth.

 And finally Whidbey Basin: